-For LLPs applying UK GAAP, the LLP SORP is also applicable.
-The SORP is not applicable to accounts prepared under IFRS.
+For LLPs applying FRS 102, the LLP SORP is also applicable.
+The SORP is not applicable to accounts prepared under IFRS or FRS 101.

 Abbreviations

 The following are examples of the references used to refer to the source of disclosures: